JordanJohnson1/bsu-cs-208-fall-2024-classroom-sec-4002-classroom-b4e90e-4-4-project-4-full-stack-lab-cs208-p4-start/Retrospective.md

 # Retrospective

-- name: Jane Doe
+- name: Jordan Johnson
-- email: janedoe@u.boisestate.edu
+- email: jordanjohnson23@u.boisestate.edu

 ## Experience

-TODO
+Experience was good overall!
+I had a bunch of fun with this lab and making the website heinous!

 ## Known issues or Bugs

-TODO
+NONE

 ## Sources used

-TODO
+Walkthrough video, zybooks, google images for gif.